Rome: a home to the eclectic and profound artist, Pier Paolo Pasolini

 It is not until someone dies that you really know who they are.
 Pier Paolo Pasolini

-If you are willing to venture further, head to Ostia, the port of Rome and the place where Pasolini’s body was found.
+If you are willing to venture further, head to Ostia.
 The city not only served as the setting in a Pasolini film, but it also sadly became the ground on which his murder took place.
 Near the exact spot there is a school named after him, and inside the school there is a mural by Maupal.
 Outside, there is another street piece by Omino 71 and Mr.Klevra; the artists collaborated with one another, each painting part of the work.
-On the left of it a quote by Pasolini is written: “chi si scandalizza è sempre banale” (whoever is scandalized is always banal).
-There is so much to see in Ostia, from Terme di Nettuno to the Amphitheater which is behind Piazza delle Corporazioni.
-A quick search will allow you to find many more sites to visit.
+On the left of it a quote by Pasolini is written: “chi si scandalizza è sempre banale” (who gets scandalised is for ever trivial).

 Perhaps the best place to have a pasta dish on this visit to Ostia would be Ristorante Monumento (Piazza Umberto, 18).
 This historical restaurant started in the 19th century and catered to the men that were working on the local marshlands; it is the favorite of sightseers who crave a homemade dish of pasta with excellent seafood.